theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 1. datasets that differ substantially in their update cycle; and
 2. "waves" of updating datasets unrelated to the availability at the source.

 Without additional information we cannot distinguish between the two explanations.
-Even if we know how often datasets have to be updated, without a proper metric the answer will only be qualitative and suggestive.
+Even if we know how often datasets have to be updated, without a standardised metric the answer will only be suggestive.
+We therefore devised an unambiguous metric, the tau of data.
+However, "garbage in, garbage out", its validity relies on the underlying quality of the data.
+In our case studies the number of missing data poses substantial reason for concern.